FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 "enchantment.FabricDocsReference.thundering": "Thundering",
 ```

 You should now have a working custom enchantment effect!
-You can test it by enchanting a weapon with the enchantment and hitting a mob, an example is given in the following video.
+Test it by enchanting a weapon with the enchantment and hitting a mob.
+An example is given in the following video:

 <VideoPlayer src="/assets/develop/enchantment-effects/thunder.webm" title="Using the Lightning Effect" />